rutujak-git/rutujak-git/README.md

 ## 🧠 About Me

-I'm a **Data Engineer and Analytics Practitioner / Educator** based in Toronto, building production-grade cloud data pipelines and educating the data community of 7.9K+ members through my YouTube channel **[DataToCrunch](https://www.youtube.com/@DataToCrunch)**.
+I'm a **Data Engineer and Analytics Practitioner / Educator** based in Toronto, building production-grade cloud data pipelines and educating the data community of 8K+ members through my YouTube channel **[DataToCrunch](https://www.youtube.com/@DataToCrunch)**.

-My foundation comes from **3.5+ years at Accenture**, where I worked as an Application Development Associate & Application Developement Analyst on enterprise-scale **SAP IS-U and SAP CRM** projects.
+My foundation comes from **3.5+ years at Accenture**, where I worked as an Application Development Associate & Application Development Analyst on enterprise-scale **SAP IS-U and SAP CRM** projects.
 I contributed across the full SDLC — from system analysis, enhancement development, and debugging, to testing, deployment support, and production incident resolution.
 Collaborating with global stakeholders on high-priority deliverables gave me a strong understanding of how data flows and behaves at enterprise scale.

 Afterwards I completed my 2 years **postgraduate program in Business Insights & Analytics at Humber College** where I learned Python, SQL, Machine Learning, Predictive Analysis, Power BI, and Tableau.
 I applied my skills during a **Co-op at the Ontario Public Services | Solicitor General**, where I built advanced Power BI dashboards — implementing DAX measures, time intelligence, row-level security (RLS), and full database integration.